-Portimao offers a state hospital with a fantastic separate pediatric clinic, open 24 hours a day, there is also German speaking staff.
+Portimao offers a state hospital with a fantastic separate pediatric clinic, open 24 hours a day, there is also English speaking staff.
 Many common medical methods, creams, pills, etc. are easy to get in the well-equipped ‘Farmacias’ (pharmacies), dozens available in this region.

-German Embassy Lisbon
+British Embassy & Consulate Lisbon

 +351 21 392 40 00